pms1/tracing-weaving-hook/README.md

-# tracing-weaving-hook
+# Tracing using OSGi Weaving Hook and ASM

-Tracing using OSGi Weaving Hook and ASM
+This is a template project that shows how to implement method level tracing in an OSGi environment using ASM for byte code instrumentation.